Kentucky mom wants peace, justice for son killed by police

 One video appears to show McAtee firing a gun from the door of his restaurant as officers shot projectiles.
 Videos also show McAtee raising his arm past his doorway, but his hand is blocked from camera view.
 After he’s struck by a bullet, he stumbles back inside, drops a gun and falls to the ground.

-Video from a different camera posted outside the building shows a beverage container on a table outside the door exploding and falling to the ground just before smoke emerges from inside the building where McAtee was standing.

-That video shows people on Broadway, a major thoroughfare, scattering away from and into McAtee’s eatery as officers approach, firing projectiles.
+Video shows people on Broadway, a major thoroughfare, scattering away from and into McAtee’s eatery as officers approach, firing projectiles.
 Police had used pepper balls to scatter protest crowds after curfew through the weekend.
-It’s not clear if the projectile that hit the exploded beverage container was a pepper ball or a bullet.
 Louisville Police Assistant Chief LaVita Chavous has said that police policy with pepper balls is to “shoot at the ground in front of the crowd to get them to disperse.”

 Louisville Mayor Greg Fischer fired the police chief after the shooting because Louisville officers did not have body cameras running during the incident.
 The chief, Steve Conrad, announced his retirement last month but was going to stay on until the end of June.